 About Pawpaw Fruit Trees

-Because the fruit is too soft and perishable for shipping, pawpaw is not commercially grown and marketed.
+Since the fruit is too soft and perishable for shipping, pawpaw is not commercially grown and marketed.
 Pawpaw trees have significant resistance to pests, as their leaves and twigs contain a natural pesticide.
 This natural pesticide also seems to deter browsing animals such as deer.

-The flavor of pawpaw fruit is said to be like a blend of mango, pineapple and banana – a veritable potpourri of tropical fruit and is, in fact, often called the ‘banana of the north.’
+The flavor of pawpaw fruit is said to be like a blend of mango, pineapple, and banana-– a veritable potpourri of tropical fruit and is, in fact, often called the ‘banana of the north.’
 While most people enjoy the flavor of pawpaw fruit, some apparently have an adverse reaction to ingesting it, resulting in stomach and intestinal pain.

 Pawpaw Tree Varieties